Click on the following links to find out more information:

 *ADVISORS-Be sure when you are conducting these interviews you observe the “rule of 3”.
 Even on Zoom there should always be a third party present (parent, volunteer, another youth) when our volunteers interact with youth.

-- Competitive Virtual Submission.
+Competitive Virtual Submission.
 We are utilizing a platform called FlipGrid for our virtual project judging.
 The detailed instructions for accessing and using FlipGrid is linked here and a list of links by project area is linked here.
+We have also posted the scoresheet/rubric here.

 - Submissions must be uploaded by August 22nd.